The goal of this multi-year initiative is to enhance safety on Idaho's busiest non-interstate highway.

 This multi-year initiative supports ITD’s ongoing efforts to reduce crashes and improve traffic flow through targeted, data-driven upgrades.

-To date, ITD has removed several unsignalized left-turn movements along the corridor and will activate a variable speed limit system later this month.
+To date, ITD has removed several unsignalized left-turn movements along the corridor and will activate a variable speed limit system in early 2026.

 Eagle Road